 Huge website directories containing thousands of links and state, city, local web pages continue to proliferate online at an alarming rate.
-Search online for services such as roofers or lawyers chances are you will find a directory website on the 1st page of Google.
+Similarly, search online for services such as roofers or lawyers chances are you will find a directory website on the 1st page of Google.

 What is a business website directory?

 A website directory is a repository of individual websites and/or business listings commonly offering products or services.
-Directories appear in Google search results when customers conduct a search for services; roofers, painters, real estate, home remodel, lawyers and so on.
+Directories commonly appear in the top of Google search results.
+To illustrate, conduct a search for services.
+For example search roofers, painters, real estate, home remodel, lawyers and so on.
+9 times out of 10 you will see a directory listing in the top of Google results.

-Directories are crowding out websites in organic search results
+Directories are crowding out websites in Google search results

 Out of 11 organic results 5 are directories.
 This is not because of the lack of home remodeling web sites; rather it is the size, power and funds of the directory websites that give them the power to out-perform small business websites in Google search results.